 The good news is that there are alternatives that are safe for us and the environment, and only cost a few dollars more.
-These options include mats made of TPE, rubber and cotton.
-See the top options for healthy yoga and Pilates mats by clicking here.
+These options include mats made of rubber, and cotton.
+Have a look at the options.

 TPE is a PVC alternative.
 There is TPE made of petroleum (and therefore not considered sustainable) and there is also TPE from plant sources.
 For the best explanation of TPE I’ve found go here.
 Mats made of TPE are typically less expensive than rubber or cotton which are all-natural and sustainable, but I’m not yet convinced that it’s entirely safe until the manufacturers make the ingredients known to the public.

 Mat Sizes & Colors